 Easy Red Velvet Marble Loaf Cake

-This decadent Red Velvet Marble loaf Cake is a delicious cake with swirls of chocolatey red velvet with a springy soft center.
+This Red Velvet Marble loaf Cake is a delicious cake with swirls of chocolatey red velvet with a springy soft crumb.
 Slather it with a vanilla cream cheese frosting or dust it with powdered sugar.
 I’m a sucker for red velvet, and have a hard time passing it up whether it’s cake or cupcakes.
 So as someone who adores it, this loaf cake had to happen.
 It’s inspired by Starbucks red velvet loaf cake.
 Delicious vanilla cake swirled with classic red velvet cake.
-Starbucks tops there’s with white chocolate icing but I opted for a creamy vanilla cream cheese icing or frosting - the kind I love with all my red velvet treats.
-This cake, is a bit different than the normal red velvet layer cake.
-It’s a red velvet cake meets a pound cake, and the resulting marble cake is rich and delicious!
+Starbucks tops theirs with white chocolate icing but I opted for a creamy vanilla cream cheese icing or frosting - the kind I love with all my red velvet treats.
 On first bite make sure to get the vanilla, red velvet, and icing all in one to enjoy all the flavours together.
 It is rich without being too sweet.
-Moist, tender, and rich, every bite is dense and decadent and delicious.
+Moist, tender, and rich, every bite is decadent and delicious.
 This Vanilla and Chocolate Red Velvet Marble Loaf Cake is always perfect for afternoon tea, breakfast or dessert.

 Why you are going to love this loaf cake:

-- No need to wait for the butter to soften because this cake is made with vegetable oil or olive oil
+- No need to wait for the butter to soften because this cake is made with a combination of vegetable oil and melted butter

 - No need to use pastry flour or a combination of flours - all purpose flour is all you need